EOEPCA/deployment-guide/docs/building-blocks/oapip-engine.md

 ### 2.3 Create APISIX Route Ingress

-Apply the APISIX route ingress:
+If you are using APISIX Ingress controller, apply the ingress:

 ```bash
 kubectl apply -f generated-ingress.yaml